 From fruit picking and farm parks to exhibitions and family festivals, SoGlos’s hot list is jam packed with inspirational ideas to set you up for a memory-making, action-packed six weeks.

-Home to the only monarch’s tomb in the south west and a Whispering Gallery full of secrets, Gloucester Cathedral is packed full of exciting discoveries for families seeking fun — including the surprising places where animals are hiding all over the medieval building, revealed as part of the free Noah's Ark family trail.
+Home to the only monarch’s tomb in the south west and a Whispering Gallery full of secrets, Gloucester Cathedral is packed full of exciting discoveries for families seeking fun.
+Visit the interactive Tribune Gallery for the chance to dress up, learn about medieval stone masonry and even design your own gruesome gargoyles.

-Offering free entry for children up to 18-years-old from Saturday 23 July to Sunday 4 September 2022, families can enjoy days out at one of Gloucestershire's best-loved attractions for less during the summer holidays.
+Offering free entry for children up to 18-years-old from Saturday 23 July to Sunday 3 September 2023, families can enjoy days out at one of Gloucestershire's best-loved attractions for less during the summer holidays.
+There's also free activity days on selected dates, where kids can have a go at a tree tower building challenge or try a blindfolded texture trail.

 Children can burn off some energy along the four-mile Sculpture Trail in the Forest of Dean, with plenty of impressive woodland-inspired sculptures to see.
 What's more, there's a fantastic play area and picnic site at Beechenhurst, the trail's starting point, where families can follow up adventure with a bite to eat.